 Singer-songwriter Britnee Kellogg has amassed more than half a million TikTok followers and over three million total likes on the platform.
-When the Coronavirus pandemic struck, Kellogg’s son asked if he could have a TikTok account and Kellogg allowed but only with the circumstances that it was through her phone.
+When the Coronavirus pandemic struck, Kellogg’s son asked if he could have a TikTok account and Kellogg allowed it but only with the circumstances that it was through her phone.
 She also made an account of her own to monitor and aimlessly posted videos of trending dances for fun.
 Encouraged by fellow singer and friend Mae Estes, Kellogg started posting original music and ended up going crazy viral, after trial and error, with her song “Back of My Mind.”

 Through sharing relatable stories, a vulnerable look into motherhood, as well as her original music, Kellogg has built a niche fanbase of her own.
 “I’ve built this community of women and moms who have been through hurt or pain or divorce.
 I feel like there’s so many walks of life,” she tells us.
 “It’s been really, really amazing to finally feel like the music that I’ve written as my therapy and the things that I’ve been through, has started touching this market of women who aren’t being touched in the country music market.”

 Kellogg is originally from Vancouver, Washington, just across the bridge from Portland, Oregon.
 She grew up listening to a lot of country records that were played by her grandparents; she listened to the outlaw greats Willie Nelson, Merle Haggard, and Johnny Cash.
 When she was only six years old, her grandparents took her to a Johnny Cash and a June Carter Cash concert.
 “I was able to see them live together and that’s kind of where my absolute love and obsession with country music started and I really decided I wanted to pursue this as a career,” she explains.
 Shortly after seeing the show, she started taking voice lessons and started performing anywhere she could.